artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > (or by the insult to her own good name),
 > ~ (1.1055--64)

-He openly questions the plausibility of the stories:
+He openly questions the plausibility of the stories and the gods:

 > Her [Semele's] child was torn out of her womb unfinished
 > and---this part is scarcely credible---was sewn
 > into his father's thigh, where he was brought to term.
 > ~ (3.400-2)

+> She has a virgin's face, and, if our poets
+> are not to be completely disbelieved
+> ~ (13.1063--4)

+> "but war continued,
+> since both sides each had gods supporting them,
+> and courage, which is just as good as gods"
+> ~ (14.811--3)

 ## Structure